takenet/blip-docs/source/includes/en/documents/thread.md

 ## Thread

 Represents a conversation thread.
 A conversation thread could be a conversation, a message or a message group.
+It has the limitation of only returning messages stored in the last 3 months.

 Every thread must have an associated [Account](#account) or [Contact](#contact).